Princess Prekshya of Nepal: Life

 Prekshya did not get along with her husband.
 She and Dhirendra separated when he renounced the style of Royal Highness, which Prekshya did not.
-They did not divorce, but Dhirendra went to live in London with an English woman who became his partner.
+They did not divorce, but Dhirendra went to live in London with an English woman who became his partner and has a daughter still alive in London.

 Dhirendra was killed in the Nepalese royal massacre on 1 June 2001; Prekshya did not attend the event due to back problems.
 She died on 12 November 2001, in a helicopter crash five months after the massacre: she was returning to Nepal on the helicopter when the helicopter crashed into Lake Rara; her lifeless body was found in the waters of the lake.
 Her body was later transported to Kathmandu for cremation.
 After her death, Prime Minister Pushpa Kamal Dahal declared that there was a link between the royal massacre and Prekshya's death.